Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Deny.
 Box 2: Microsoft Resources/deployments.
 - [x] Box 1: MicrosoftResources/subscriptions/resourceGroups.
 Box 2: Deny.

 ### Your company has a project in Azure DevOps for a new web application.
 The company uses ServiceNow for change management.
 You need to ensure that a change request is processed before any components can be deployed to the production environment.
 What are two ways to integrate ServiceNow into the Azure DevOps release pipeline?
-Each correct answer presents a complete solution.
-NOTE: Each correct selection is worth one point.

 - [ ] Define a deployment control that invokes the ServiceNow REST API.
 - [x] Define a pre-deployment gate before the deployment to the Prod stage.
 - [ ] Define a deployment control that invokes the ServiceNow SOAP API.
 - [x] Define a post-deployment gate after the deployment to the QA stage.

-### HOTSPOT You have an application named App1 that has a custom domain of app.contoso.com.
+### You have an application named App1 that has a custom domain of app.contoso.com.
 You create a test in Azure Application Insights as shown in the following exhibit.
-Use the drop-down menus to select the answer choice that completes each statement based on the information presented in the graphic.
-NOTE: Each correct selection is worth one point.
-Hot Area:

 ![Question 563](images/question563.jpg)